Refugee (Gratz novel): Isabel Fernandez

 Isabel Fernandez is 11 years old in 1994, growing up in Havana, Cuba, under Fidel Castro's communist regime.
 Isabel is deeply tied to her Cuban heritage, particularly through her music.
 One issue she experiences, however, is that she is unable to count a Cuban rhythm called clave, which she thinks is made to come naturally to Cubans.
 Isabel takes on a great deal of responsibility for her family due to the upheaval in which she lives.
 When her father, Geraldo, is worried that the police are coming after him for protesting, Isabel rallies her own family and another family, the Castillos, to take a boat to Miami and escape the oppression of Cuba.
 She trades her trumpet for gasoline in order to get the boat to start.
 Among the people who join Isabel on the journey is her grandfather Lito, who is eventually revealed to be Mariano Padron, the Cuban officer who, decades ago, prevented Josef from entering Havana.
 Isabel spends much of the dangerous trip acting as an adult: she takes care of her eight-and-a-half-months pregnant mother, Teresa; she saves Señor Castillo when he is thrown overboard by waves; and she spends much of the trip relentlessly bailing out water from their boat so that they can continue their journey.
-Isabel also deals with a fair share of trauma that expedites this maturity: two years prior, her grandmother Lita drowned during a cyclone in Havana, and on this boat trip Isabel's best friend, Iván, is killed in the water by sharks.
+Isabel also deals with a fair share of trauma that expedites this maturity: two years prior, her grandmother Lita drowned during a cyclone in Havana, and on this boat trip Isabel's best friend, Iván Castillo, is killed in the water by sharks bloodily.
 Despite her grief, Isabel is able to persevere and guide her family to reach the shores of Miami.
 At the end of the book, Isabel is able to reconnect with her heritage when her great-uncle Guillermo gives her a new trumpet, and Isabel is able to count clave.